StackVista/stackstate-docs/setup/agent/docker.md

 Documentation for the available StackState integrations, including how to configure the associated Agent checks, can be found on the [StackPacks &gt; Integrations pages](../../stackpacks/integrations/).

+### Proxy configuration

+The Agent can be configured to use a proxy for HTTP and HTTPS requests.
+For details, see [use an HTTP/HTTPS proxy](/setup/agent/agent-proxy.md).

 ### Self-Signed Certificates

 If StackState Agent V2 will run checks that are configured to use self-signed certificates for HTTPs requests, override the `CURL_CA_BUNDLE` environment variable: